ChemCryst/crystals/newdocs/crystals/parameters.rst

     Input of atoms and other parameters              - \LIST 5 Re-order the atom list                           - \REGROUP
-    Collect atoms together by symmetry               - \COLLECT Move the structure into the cell                 - \ORIGIN Modification of lists 5 and 10 on the disc       - \EDIT Applying permitted origin shifts                 - \ORIGIN
+    Collect atoms together by symmetry               - \COLLECT Modification of lists 5 and 10 on the disc       - \EDIT Applying permitted origin shifts                 - \ORIGIN
     Conversion of temperature factors                - \CONVERT